Tahaabdul/fullstackopen/README.md

 # fullstackopen
-A repository for all exercises for the fullstackopen.com JavaScript course
+A repository for all exercises on the fullstackopen.com JavaScript course